IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

    - Perform an immediate shutdown (without killing processes)
    - Restart
    - Reset
-   - Open an instance console
+   - Open a console (terminal) to the instance
    - Delete the instance
    - Capture and export an image of the instance